 - Firstly I’ll assume that you’re a self employed sole trader and not a limited company

 - Secondly I’ll assume you’re not VAT registered – if you are there are some additional requirements when it comes to invoicing

 - I’m also assuming you’re in the UK – if you’re not in the UK then some of this may still be valid… but don’t ask me what bits

-I’ve created a simple invoice template that you can use over on my Patreon.
+I’ve created a simple invoice template that you can us over in the members area.
 This is just in Excel format but works well as long as you’re not generating hundreds of invoices.
 Feel free to tweak this as needed to suit your business – hopefully it’s enough to get you started.

 What details do I need to include on an invoice?

 If you’re self employed, here’s a few tips of what to include on your invoices.
 We’ll them cover each of these in a bit more detail: